pablo-meier/Pablog/frog-sources/posts/2018-01-23-services-monoliths-modularity.md

 These aren't nothing!
 I'm of the opinion that most companies adopt them for the non-technical reasons in the previous sections: greenfield is fun, management is immediately less painful while you grow unnaturally fast.
-But these should be remembered.
+But these should be remembered, especially since they become especially true at the scale of hundreds of engineers.

 ### What sucks about microservices

 Here come my reckons.
-I think **microservices are usually a bad fit for the companies that adopt them.** That said, I have trouble offering _practical_ solutions to companies playing the VC playbook, since I frame microservices as the natural consequence of how our industry currently looks, how these companies form, and how they are structured.
+I think **microservices are usually a bad fit for the companies that adopt them.** That said, I have trouble offering _practical_ solutions to companies playing the VC playbook, since I frame microservices as the natural consequence of how how these companies form, who works at them, who leads them, and what their strategies are.

 Here's what sucks about microservices: you took what was one of the most dependable abstractions in all of software (the humble function call) and added